ahxxm/ahxxm.github.io/_posts/2023-04-09-image-binary-classifier-en.md

 The good:
 - The model can capture some of my preferences on a variety of subjects: meme, screenshot, photography
 - The model can even correct some wrong labels(sometimes)
-- To sort by preferences for the image viwer: sort by the prediction values and "touch" files one by one
+- To sort by preferences for the image viewer: sort by the prediction values and "touch" files one by one

 The bad:
 - More labels needed: low performing image types, write descriptive filename